AndrewPankoProjects/YelpApi-SlackBot/README.md

 npm install slackbots
 https://www.npmjs.com/package/slackbots

-Commands for SlackBot can be found in the test-log.txt file
+Commands for SlackBot can be found in the testlog.txt file